daysantace/AceInvaders/README.md

 Programming help would be greatly appreciated.<br>
 Ace Invaders is developed in GameMaker Language.
 Use that for programming.<br>

+#### Need music?
+Music composition and SFX are needed for the auditory section of a game.
+Composing music is another way you can contribute.<br>
+Please remember that this is a "retro" game, so please use chiptune music (such as the buzzing noises in older (~ <1990) games)

 #### I can't do any of these, but I still want to help.
 If you can't do any of these, there are few things you can do.<br>
 Many people do not realise it, but sharing a game is extremely helpful, especially in indie titles like Ace Invaders.<br>